official-stockfish/Stockfish/Readme.md

 **Configuration**

-Syzygybases are configured using the UCI options "SyzygyPath", "SyzygyProbeDepth", "Syzygy50MoveRule" and "SyzygyProbeLimit".
+Syzygybases are configured using the UCI options "SyzygyPath", "Syzygy Probe Depth", "Syzygy 50 Move Rule" and "Syzygy Probe Limit".

-The option "SyzygyPath" should be set to the directory or directories that contain the .rtbw and .rtbz files.
+The option "Syzygy Path" should be set to the directory or directories that contain the .rtbw and .rtbz files.
 Multiple directories should be separated by ";" on Windows and by ":" on Unix-based operating systems.
 **Do not use spaces around the ";" or ":".**